ShaoZhang0115/Table-Extraction-for-Geoscience-Literature/README.md

 We provide a docker-compose.yml configuration file.
 Clone this repository and execute docker-compose up -d to start the container.

+## Demo
+The Demo is available at https://ddescholar.acemap.info/table-extraction

 ## Citation
 Our Paper
 ```